hungpt99-dev/spring-boot-clean-architecture-skeleton/docs/07-usecase-guideline.md

   - Annotate with `@Service`, `@Transactional`, `@Component`.
   - Inject repositories directly from Spring Data—use `UserDsGateway` instead.
   - Read environment variables or configuration directly—those are for `application` and adapters.
+  - Rely on component scanning defaults without setting `app.usecase.base-packages`; no beans will be registered otherwise.